Legal Studies for the Paralegal

 @ Florissant Valley | Meramec

-This program, designed in cooperation with the Bar Association of Metropolitan St. Louis, prepares students for careers in the paralegal profession.
+This Legal Studies for the Paralegal program, designed in cooperation with the Bar Association of Metropolitan St. Louis, prepares students for careers in the paralegal profession.
 Students develop a basic legal vocabulary and gain an understanding of Missouri statutes and cases and pretrial and trial proceedings.
 They study concepts of real and personal property and business organizations and develop skills in interviewing and counseling clients, writing legal resume, analyzing legal problems and drafting/preparing legal documents.

 The recommended academic plan blends general education requirements with options for areas of concentration to ensure students get the most out of their certificate or degree.